It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: SUPPLEMENT TO EXPERIMENTS

 (ii) \textbf{Proportion of outliers in $10,000$ estimates:} A smaller proportion of outliers suggests better performance.
 We generate the boxplots of the estimates of the inner product obtained using baseline methods over $10,000$ runs and present them in Figure~\ref{side_by_side_bp_FH} for $k=10$ and $k=20$.
 We summarise the corresponding proportion of outliers and a fraction of cubic equations with three real roots in Table~\ref{outlier_FH_table}.

 From Figure~\ref{side_by_side_bp_FH}, it is evident that the interquartile range of estimates using all five algorithms is considerably smaller compared to the baseline feature hashing estimate, and the median closely approximates the true inner product between the vectors $\langle \vec{x}_1,\vec{x}_2\rangle$.
 Table~\ref{outlier_FH_table} highlights that the proportion of outliers for both {\tt MLE-NR} and {\tt CV-Emp} decreases from $k=10$ to $k=20$, though {\tt MLE-NR} exhibits outliers further from the true value compared to {\tt CV-Emp} and {\tt CV-Init} (as depicted in Figure~\ref{side_by_side_bp_FH}).
 Furthermore, at $k=10$, there are $26$ out of $10,000$ cubic equations with three real roots, whereas at $k=20$, there are none, indicating that the poor performance of NR at small $k$ is not due to the fact that there are multiple roots.
-CV-EM and MLE-Secant have a narrower interquartile range and a lower proportion of outliers than the others, resulting in their superiority over other methods.
+CV-FP and MLE-Secant have a narrower interquartile range and a lower proportion of outliers than the others, resulting in their superiority over other methods.

 (iii) \textbf{Number of updates required by each method until convergence to the estimate at respective sketch size ($k$):} A smaller number of updates implies that the method converges faster to the root.
-As we repeat the experiments $10,000$ times, each time we record the number of updates {\tt MLE-NR}, {\tt MLE-Secant}, and {\tt CV-EM} methods took to coverage to the root (i.e., inner product estimate) at different values of the sketch size ($k$).
+As we repeat the experiments $10,000$ times, each time we record the number of updates {\tt MLE-NR}, {\tt MLE-Secant}, and {\tt CV-FP} methods took to coverage to the root (i.e., inner product estimate) at different values of the sketch size ($k$).
 We generate the boxplots corresponding to the number of updates and summarise it in Figure~\ref{boxplot_update_steps_FH}.

-From Figure~\ref{boxplot_update_steps_FH}, it is clear that {\tt CV-EM} takes fewer update steps to converge, and this holds generally throughout the different vector squared norms and varying angles $\theta$.
-These experimental results indicate that {\tt CV-EM} empirically achieves faster convergence than other baseline methods.
+From Figure~\ref{boxplot_update_steps_FH}, it is clear that {\tt CV-FP} takes fewer update steps to converge, and this holds generally throughout the different vector squared norms and varying angles $\theta$.
+These experimental results indicate that {\tt CV-FP} empirically achieves faster convergence than other baseline methods.

 We also give a table of time taken for convergence to show that fewer number of update steps also implies faster time in Table~\ref{table_time_taken}.